ms-remap/htm/TESTING_GUIDE.md

 - Click the "Play" button on your campaign to activate it
 - The status will change from "draft" to "active"

-### 5. Process Emails (Trigger Sending)
+### 5. Email Sending
-- Click "Send Pending Emails" button at the top of Campaigns page
+The system manages email sending through the campaign workflow:
-- This triggers the edge function to process queued emails
+- When campaigns are active, emails will be queued for sending
 - The system will:
   - Find leads ready to be contacted
   - **Call pre-send webhook** (if enabled) - sends lead data to your endpoint